 In surgical malpractice cases, hospital negligence during surgery results in a preventable and serious injury to the patient or in death.
 Common mistakes that are grounds for medical malpractice claims include:

-During surgery, the anesthesiologist is responsible for closely monitoring the patient to ensure that the accurate dosage of anesthesia is being administered.
-Negligence is this regard may result in brain damage or death.
+- Anesthesia mistakes During surgery, the anesthesiologist is responsible for closely monitoring the patient to ensure that the accurate dosage of anesthesia is being administered.
+Negligence in this regard may result in brain damage or death.

 A patient assumes a certain amount of risk in every surgery.
 Bur surgical errors resulting from negligence or procedural incompetence, particularly those that result in amputation or wrongful death, are beyond the scope of normal risk.
 If you have suffered a serious injury or amputation because of a surgical error, our attorneys can provide sound legal guidance.
 We answer your questions about your rights under Indiana law and offer vigorous representation should you decide to pursue legal action to recover monetary compensation.